Trolleybuses in Coimbra: Past fleet

 The initial two-member Saurer fleet was augmented in 1949, with the acquisition of six new buses from Sunbeam Commercial Vehicles.
 The vehicles supplied were based on Sunbeam's MF2B model, with two axles and a wheelbase of 16.25 ft.
 They were fitted with single-deck bodywork by Park Royal Vehicles, with 40 seats and room for 35 standing passengers.
 In order to enable them to be operated by just the driver, they included an overhang of 8.25 ft beyond the front axle, allowing the entrance door to be mounted just behind the windscreen, so that payment could be made to the driver when entering the vehicle.
 To cope with the steep gradients of the Coimbra system, they were fitted with 125 hp 600-volt motors, and each trolleybus carried two compressors, normally designed to work together, but each capable of maintaining the air supply for braking and door operation if one should fail.
 Three more Sunbeam Park Royals joined the fleet in 1956.

 Subsequent procurements included 10 BUT RETB/1s (four in 1958 and six in 1961), and six further Sunbeams in 1965.

-Current fleet
+Fleet in last years

-Today, the Coimbra trolleybus fleet is as follows:
+The Coimbra trolleybus fleet during the last years of service was as follows: